 A Co-Feeling Opera for the Anthropocene

-«To act we have to have a beat» (Ursula K. Le Guin): All communicative action is based on rhythm and vibration and strives for harmony.
-How can we enter into new resonances with our environment?
-What can the objects that surround us tell us about the world?
+«to act we have to have the beat» (ursula k. le guin): all communicative action is based on rhythm and vibration and strives for harmony. how can we enter into new resonances with our environment? what can the objects that surround us tell us about the world?

 Concept & Artistic Direction: Benjamin van Bebber, Leo Hofmann, Filomena Krause

 Composition: Leo Hofmann

 Audiovisual meditation: Juan Ferrari & Carlos Iaviña (3D), Leo Hofmann & Andi Otto (Musik)

 Intern: Nicola Grieser

 photo: Philip Frowein